 Back Row: Becky Wadkins, Audrey Dotson, Bobbie Farris, Ann Riffe, Steve Clevenger, Barbara Porter, and Lea Accord.
 Rita Weis (not present)

-The group started with Dorothy Spillman and Maria Oakes.
-The Vice President and the President of the Nurse Honor Guard had both researched the organization and had an interest in creating something like that in Ashland, Kentucky.
-The group was formed in October of 2019 and have honored 89 nurses and their families as go February 2022
+The group started with Maria Oaks and Dorothy Spillman.
+The President and the Vice President of the Nurse Honor Guard had both researched the organization and had an interest in creating something like that in Ashland, Kentucky.
+The group was formed in October of 2019 and have honored 278 nurses and their families as March 2025 including two of our very own founding members,

 We serve a 50 mile radius from Ashland Kentucky to include areas in Ohio and West Virginia